 - Personal care items

-The snug construction of new homes also contributes greatly to poor IAQ.
-Upgrades like weather stripping and storm doors are made to save on energy expenses.
-However, they also block adequate ventilation by keeping indoor air in and outdoor air out.
-The consequence can be a buildup of fumes in your residence.
+The secure construction of modern homes also contributes greatly to poor IAQ.
+Upgrades like weather stripping and storm doors are created to save on energy expenses.
+However, they also block enough ventilation by keeping indoor air in and outdoor air out.
+The outcome can be an accumulation of vapors in your residence.

-Inferior IAQ can be a direct or indirect cause of several health troubles.
-Medical groups have determined that nearly half of all ailments are tied or aggravated by indoor air pollution.
+Bad IAQ can be a direct or indirect cause of several health troubles.
+Medical groups have determined that up to half of all sicknesses are linked or aggravated by indoor air pollution.

-Pollutants inside your house can cause flu-like sickness like headaches, nausea and respiratory irritation.
-It can also worsen allergies and asthma.
+Pollutants in your house can cause flu-like sickness including headaches, nausea and respiratory irritation.
+It can also trigger allergies and asthma.

-Proper ventilation also plays an important role in improving indoor air quality, since it reduces the level of indoor pollutants.
+Proper ventilation also plays an important role in improving indoor air quality, since it reduces the amount of indoor pollutants.